Zymoo/S-Vote/README.md

 2. `docker-compose up` — this will start 6 containers, four running `geth`, 2 running `mongoDB` and its web interface, and show their logs.
 To pause just use `Ctr+C` and resume containers using `docker-compose up` again — internal state of the containers (blockchain) will be preserved
 3. `docker-compose down` — this will shutdown and remove the containers deleting their internal state (blockchain)

+### Run block explorer

+To run block explorer:
+0. `cd` into this project root directory
+1. `cd blockchain`
+2. `docker-compose -f docker-compose-explorer.yml pull`
+3. `docker-compose -f docker-compose-explorer.yml up` — this will start 4 containers creating Epirus Block Explorer (it may take some time to start)

+Block explorer is available at `http://localhost/` (default port).

-### Interact with MongoDB (npm run start:dev)
+### Interact with MongoDB
 **[Important]**
-Two connect to container-based MongoDB instance run `npm run start:dev`.
+Two connect to container-based MongoDB instance just run `npm start`.
 **[Important]**

 Two MongoDB containers are running — one with database, and one with web interface.